neerajmahajan/learning-microservices/README.md

 ##### Monolithik problems
 * In a monolithic architecture, an application is delivered as a single deployable software artifact.
 All the UI (user interface), business,and database access logic are packaged together into a single application artifact and deployed to an application server.
+* An application might be a deployed as a single unit of work, most of the time there will be multiple development teams working on the application.
+* Every time an individual team needed to make a change, the entire application had to be rebuilt, retested and redeployed.
 * New developers spend more time comprehending the existing system/code and less time adding product value.
 * If scalling is required, then all parts of application get scalled.
 * If multiple features are included in a release, then a failure of single feature will cause rollback of other features as well.

 #### Benefits
+* Microservices allow you to take a large application and decompose it into easy-tomanage components with narrowly defined responsibilities.
+* Each functional team completely owns their service code and service infrastructure.
+They can build, deploy, and test independently of each other because their code, source control repository, and the infrastructure(app server and database) are now completely independent of the other parts of the application.
 * Whole system more maintaineable.
 * Highly scalable and replaceable.
 * Support concurrent processing.